 The aftermath of the Grammy’s elsewhere

 stories on the dress.
+Way too excessive huh?
 British tabloids dubbed it ‘The Green Menace’.
+The next days after the event onwards was beyond belief.
 The

-public demand became overwhelming.
+public demand for the dress became overwhelming.
+The internet overlords were watching the traffic.
 Over 600,000 people searched for images of

 the gown within 48 hours.
-Google’s rudimentary 2000 algorithm coughed up text
+This kind of statistics never happened on the internet.
+Google’s rudimentary year 2000's algorithm coughed up text

 “It was like asking for tea and getting a description of tea”.